colemar/capev2install/README.md

 # Capev2 Sandbox Installation Part 2 - Configuring and Running CAPE

 At this point you should have a server running Ubuntu 22.04 with CAPE and KVM installed on it.
 Within KVM you should have a VM (or VMs) with a snapshot taken after configuring the machine; this is the CAPE agent.
+**ALL OF THESE STEPS NEED TO BE DONE USING THE CAPE USER!
+Open a terminal and use command `sudo su - cape -c /bin/bash` to run commands as CAPE user**
 ## Editing configs

 In this section we are going to change the CAPE configs on the server so that, when CAPE runs, it can find the VM which you created.
 Make sure you write down the IPs for the server and CAPE agent.

-In a terminal:
+In a terminal (as CAPE user):
 1. `cd /opt/CAPEv2/conf/`
-2. `sudo nano kvm.conf`
+2. `nano kvm.conf`
 3. Find and change the matching config settings
    - machines = _your_vm_name_
    - interface = virbr0